soumendrak/hashnode/clncv0sqx000208jne8wl1j7w.md

 ### Scheduling the Talks

 * Scheduling the Talks is always a challenge.
-In addition, we learned that the tracks will be in different buildings with a good amount of distance between them.
+In addition, we learned that the tracks will be in different buildings, with a good distance between them.

 * This was my first time as a scheduler; I was listening to the challenges involved most of the time.
 I want to thank [Praneet Mokkapati](https://www.linkedin.com/in/praneet-mokkapati/), who helped us identify future issues and schedule the Talks.